Chardonnay vs Pinot Grigio vs Sauvignon Blanc: Finding the Best White Wine for You

 This guide gives everyone a little bit to sip on.

 Looking for your next white wine to purchase?

 Beginner wine drinkers often opt for a Pinot Grigio.
 But we encourage those that enjoy rich, dry wines to try a Chardonnay.

 The best Sauvignon Blanc for Pinot Grigio lovers might be a fruity, off-dry Sauv Blanc from New Zealand.
 If you’re usually a Chardonnay drinker, the best Sauvignon Blanc might be a lightly-oaked Sauvignon Blanc from California or France.

-And to all of our white wine drinkers (whether adventurous beginners or long-time sippers), it’s time to try a crisp Sauv Blanc, like our very own, award winning, Little Sister Sauvignon Blanc!
+And to all of our white wine drinkers (whether adventurous beginners or enthusiasts), it’s time to enjoy a crisp Sauv Blanc, like our very own, award winning, Little Sister Sauvignon Blanc.

 Wine Events Calendar